All Episodes

 And we're starting to see that.

-Here was President Trump last night, part giving a four-minute address or so from the Oval Office, and part of it what I thought was a very nice tribute to Charlie Kirk and condolences and uh to his family and lamenting his death, but other parts seemed designed to lay the framework to take official government measures to repress an entire political movement or an ideology that he blames somehow for having led to the violence that led to Charlie Kirk's life.
+Here was President Trump last night, part giving a four-minute address or so from the Oval Office, and part of it I thought was a very nice tribute to Charlie Kirk and condolences to his family and lamenting his death, but other parts seem designed to lay the framework to take official government measures to repress an entire political movement or an ideology that he blames somehow for having led to the violence that ended Charlie Kirk's life.

 Here's part of what he said.

-It's a long past time for all Americans and the media To confront the fact that violence and murder are the tragic consequence of demonizing those with whom you disagree day after day, year after year, in the most hateful and despicable way possible.
+It's long past time for all Americans and the media to confront the fact that violence and murder are the tragic consequence of demonizing those with whom you disagree day after day, year after year, in the most hateful and despicable way possible.

 For years, those on the radical left have compared wonderful Americans like Charlie to Nazis and the world's worst mass murderers and criminals.